Manohar2710/android-cheat-sheet/README.md

 # Android Interview QA

-**1) What is Android.?**
+#### Base

-It is an open source operating system that is primarily used on mobile devices,such as cell phones and tablets.
+* **What is Android.?**

-It is an kernel linux based operating system that allows developers to create and run apps that can perform basic and advanced functions.
+	- It is an open source operating system that is primarily used on mobile devices,such as cell phones and tablets.It is an kernel linux based operating system that allows developers to create and run apps that can perform basic and advanced functions.

 **2) Who is founder of Android.?**